How to display the link to the previous and next document in the AnQiCMS template?

 </div>

-Similar to the previous document, AnQiCMS providesnextArchivetags to get the next document link of the current document.
+Similar to the previous document, AnQiCMS providesnextArchivetags to get the link to the next document of the current document.

-nextArchiveThe label does not require any parameters, it will automatically identify the current document and find the next document in the same category.
-If the current document is the last one in the category,nextArchiveThe label will not return any data, so it also needs to be combined with conditional judgment to ensure the robustness of the template.
+nextArchiveThe label does not require any parameters to be passed.
+It automatically identifies the current document and searches for the next document in the same category.
+If the current document is already the last one in the category,nextArchiveThe tag will not return any data, so it also needs to be combined with conditional judgment to ensure the robustness of the template.

-The following is used in the AnQiCMS templatenextArchivea tag in a template:
+The following is used in the AnQiCMS templatenextArchiveLabel example:

 <div class="next-article-link">